RhymeForge ยท Word page

 Why kidnapped rhymes the way it does

 To understand why kidnapped rhymes the way it does, start with the vowel โ€” the short /ษ›/, written /ษ›/ โ€” and the ending, which lands on a closed syllable.
-In our 54,000-word dictionary the perfect-rhyme pool returns 0 matches, family rhymes 0, additive and subtractive together 73, assonance 12,971, and consonance 0.
-That's a narrow strict column with a very deep slant well beneath it.
-Modern songwriting reads those slants as rhymes; the ear has been trained on them for a century.
+In our 54,000-word dictionary the perfect-rhyme pool returns 26 matches, family rhymes 7, additive and subtractive together 111, assonance 9,496, and consonance 124.
+The mix gives you options across the board.
+Strict rhymes for the structural beats, family or assonance for the interior lines.
 Writing-tip: don't end every line with the strict rhyme.
 Use the slant columns at the joints and the strict matches at the seams.
 Kidnapped works hardest when the slant carries the verse and the strict match closes the chorus.

 More songwriting tools